Virginia Employment Lawyer

 The Fair Labor Standards Act (FLSA) requires companies to pay certain employees overtime wages for any time worked in excess of 40 hours in a week.
 Unfortunately, many employers routinely violate the FLSA.
 For more information, click the link above.

 If you are presented with an employment contract, severance agreement, non-compete agreement, non-solicitation or confidentiality agreement, you should consult with an attorney BEFORE you sign.
-If you have already signed a contract and now have a problem related to it, you also should reach out to counsel for advice.
+If you have already signed a contract and now have a problem related to it, you also should reach out to an employment lawyer for advice.

 In the complex health care environment, physicians and other healthcare professionals are faced with numerous legal issues.
 With over 20 years of experience representing physicians and other healthcare professionals, the employment lawyers at Davidson & Kitzmann have developed skill in effectively navigating through the legal issues often faced by medical professionals.